gatsbyjs/gatsby/docs/docs/end-to-end-testing.md

 A good use case for writing automated end-to-end tests is asserting **accessibility** with [cypress-axe](https://github.com/avanslaars/cypress-axe), a Cypress plugin that incorporates the [axe](https://deque.com/axe) accessibility testing API.
 While some [manual testing](https://www.smashingmagazine.com/2018/09/importance-manual-accessibility-testing/) is still required to ensure good web accessibility, automation can ease the burden on human testers.

 To use `cypress-axe`, you have to install the `cypress-axe` and [axe-core](https://github.com/dequelabs/axe-core) packages.
-You'll also use some commands from [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro) to select elements—see [best practices for selecting elements](https://docs.cypress.io/guides/references/best-practices.html#Selecting-Elements).
+You'll also use some commands from [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro) to select elements — see [best practices for selecting elements](https://docs.cypress.io/guides/references/best-practices.html#Selecting-Elements).

 ```bash
 yarn add -D cypress-axe axe-core @testing-library/cypress